 OUR VISION is to achieve a consciousness in action that we are one humanity, dependent on the Global Commons, the interdependent natural systems crucial to all life.

-Our mission is to drive action on the Ice Crisis, prioritizing the Arctic and Antarctica.
+OUR MISSION is to drive action on the Ice Crisis, prioritizing the Arctic and Antarctica.

 Polar Ice is Critical to Global Climate Stability